-- Enlivening the Seaport Boulevard and Viaduct level frontages through active public uses and replacing existing loading docks with retail use; - Maintaining the Headhouse structure in recognition of its historical importance in a way that makes it the focal point of public activity; - Creating higher quality open space at Seaport Boulevard and along the Pier aprons to enhance the pedestrian experience; - Employ resiliency measures to meet the challenges anticipated from forecasted rising tides and increased storm intensity - Improving pedestrian access and vehicular traffic flow along and across Seaport Boulevard to provide a pedestrian activity node for the Seaport WTC; - Capitalizing on the viaduct level connections to provide greater pedestrian connectivity to the WTC Silver Line Station, the Boston Convention and Exhibition Center, and other parts of the South Boston Waterfront; - Replacing failing façade with new, more durable materials that encourage daylighting interior spaces and provide greater energy efficiency; and - Expanding access along the Pier apron and making it compatible with future expansion of water transportation facilities. - Creating public spaces at multiple locations along the apron to create better pedestrian access and amenities to encourage public use.
+- Enlivening the Seaport Boulevard and Viaduct level frontages through active public uses and replacing existing loading docks with retail use; - Maintaining the Headhouse structure in recognition of its historical importance in a way that makes it the focal point of public activity; - Creating higher quality open space at Seaport Boulevard and along the Pier aprons to enhance the pedestrian experience and encourage public access to the waterfront; - Employing resiliency measures to meet the challenges anticipated from forecasted rising tides and increased storm intensity; - Improving pedestrian access and vehicular traffic flow along and across Seaport Boulevard to provide a pedestrian activity node for Commonwealth Pier; - Capitalizing on the Viaduct level connections to provide greater pedestrian connectivity to the WTC Silver Line Station, the Boston Convention and Exhibition Center, and other parts of the South Boston Waterfront while improving the pedestrian experience; - Replacing failing façade with new, more durable materials that encourage daylighting interior spaces and provide greater energy efficiency; - Expanding access along the Pier apron and making it compatible with future expansion of water transportation services; and - Creating new public spaces at multiple locations along the apron to create better pedestrian access and amenities to encourage public use.

-The implementation of these design goals is detailed in the sections below, and is reflected in the design requirements proposed in this WDP.
+The implementation of these design goals is detailed in the sections below and is reflected in the design requirements proposed in this WDP.